francescopisu/IPH/README.md

 * The code for comparing ROC AUCs using DeLong test is taken from the [Yandex School of Data Analysis github repository](https://github.com/yandexdataschool/roc_comparison).

+* The code for producing the observed vs. predicted plot is based on the [verhulst](https://github.com/grivescorbett/verhulst) package.